nemsqu/semester_project_f23_app/README.md

-# QrScan
+# EcoScanner

-This is a simple mobile application on QR code scanning functionality.
-It is made using react native and expo go.
-It is a part of the ongoing semester project (2023) at AAU.
+This is a simple mobile application with the possibility to scan QR codes to view information about clothing items.
+Part of semester project for fall 2023.